CoreumFoundation/coreum/README.md

 ## Build and Play

-Coreum blockchain is under development and all the features are going to be added progressively over time.
+Coreum blockchain is under develo[README.md](README.md)pment and all the features are going to be added progressively over time.
 Everyone is encouraged to run a chain locally for development and testing purposes.

 Entire process of running local chain is automated by our tooling.
 The only prerequisites are: